-We distribute food on Wednesday and Saturday each week, structuring our distribution schedule to include morning, evening, and weekend hours that meet the needs of the working poor.
-Participants may come to one distribution each month and are invited to select their own supply of nutritious food from the Pantry.
+We distribute food through our food pantry on Wednesday and Saturday each week, structuring our distribution schedule to include morning, evening, and weekend hours that meet the needs of the working poor.
+Participants may come to one distribution each month and are invited to select their own supply of nutritious food from the pantry shelves.
 This model not only emphasizes cultural respect of, and dignity for, our diverse clients; it also cuts down on waste.
-In addition to distributing food, as budget and donations allow, we distribute diapers for clients with infants and toddlers, as well as incontinence products for adults.
+In addition to distributing food, as budget and donations allow, we distribute diapers for infants, toddlers, and adults.

-We also offer Home Delivery, working in careful coordination with Oak Park and River Forest Townships and Thresholds to identify qualifying home-bound seniors and/or those with mental health disabilities that render them homebound.
+We also offer Home Delivery, working in careful coordination with Oak Park and River Forest Townships, Thresholds, and Senior Suites of Austin to identify qualifying home-bound seniors and/or those with mental health disabilities that render them homebound.
 Home Delivery provides these mostly single-resident households with approximately 40 pounds of groceries once a month.
-As with our regular food distribution, Home Delivery prioritizes foods that are protein-rich and nutrient dense-averaging 13 pounds of fresh fruits and vegetables.
+As with our regular food distribution, Home Delivery prioritizes nutritious foods, including an average of 20 pounds of fresh produce and milk monthly.
 Our dietitian works with individual recipients to tailor allotments to their specific health needs, i.e. renal diets or diets for diabetics.
-This year we have served an average of 74 unique individuals each month.
+Our Home Delivery program serves approximately 150 unique individuals over the course of each year.